Five-day Weather Forecast - UrduPoint

 Five-day Weather Forecast

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 19th Aug, 2019) The National Center of Meteorology (NCM) forecasts weather over the coming five days to be partly cloudy in general with a chance of fog and mist formations.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 22nd Aug, 2019) The National Center of Meteorology (NCM) forecasts weather over the coming five days to be partly cloudy and humid in general with a chance of fog and mist formations.

-Following is a detailed weather forecast issued by the NCM today for the rest of the week: Monday: Fair to partly cloudy over some areas, some rainy convective clouds will form east and southwards by afternoon.
+Following is a detailed weather forecast issued by the NCM Wednesday for the rest of the week: Thursday: Fair to partly cloudy over some areas, with a probability of some convective clouds will form over the mountains by afternoon.

-Wind: Light to moderate southeasterly, becoming Northeasterly and Northerly winds, freshening at times, causing blowing sand and dust with a speed of 20 – 30, reaching 42 km/hr.
+Wind: Light to moderate southeasterly, becoming Northeasterly and Northerly winds, freshening at times, causing blowing dust and sand with a speed of 18 – 30, reaching 40 km/hr.

 Sea: Slight to moderate in the Arabian Gulf and in Oman Sea.

-Tuesday: Humid westwards by morning, becoming fair to partly cloudy, and some convective clouds may form east and southwards by afternoon.
+Friday: Fair to partly cloudy over some areas, with some convective rainy clouds will form eastward, with a probability extend to some Northern and Southern areas by afternoon.

-Wind: Light to moderate Southeasterly becoming Northeasterly winds, freshening at times, with a speed of 20 – 30, reaching 38 km/hr.
+Wind: Light to moderate southeasterly, becoming Northeasterly and Northerly winds, freshening at times, causing blowing dust and sand with clouds day time, with a speed of 20 – 30, reaching 42 km/hr.

-Wednesday: Fair to partly cloudy over some areas, some convective clouds may form eastwards by afternoon.
+Saturday: Partly cloudy over some areas and some convective rainy clouds will form eastwards and Southwards by afternoon.

-Wind: Light to moderate Southeasterly becoming Northeasterly winds, freshening at times, with a speed of 20 – 30, reaching 38 km/hr.
+Wind: Light to moderate southeasterly, becoming Northeasterly and Northerly winds, freshening at times, causing blowing dust and sand with clouds day time, with a speed of 20 – 30, reaching 42 km/hr.

 Sea: Slight to moderate in the Arabian Gulf and in Oman Sea.

-Thursday: Fair to partly cloudy over some areas, with a chance of some convective clouds formation east and southwards by afternoon.
+Sunday: Fair to partly cloudy, with a probability of some convective clouds formation eastwards by afternoon.

-Wind: Light to moderate Southeasterly becoming Northeasterly and Northerly winds, freshening at times causing blowing dust and sand, with a speed of 18 – 30, reaching 40 km/hr.
+Wind: Light to moderate Southeasterly becoming Northeasterly, freshening at times, with a speed of 20 – 30, reaching 38 km/hr.

 Sea: Slight to moderate in the Arabian Gulf and in Oman Sea.

-Friday: Fair to partly cloudy over some areas, with a chance of some convective clouds formation east and southwards by afternoon.
+Monday: Humid morning westward, becoming fair to partly cloudy eastwards by afternoon.

-Wind: Light to moderate Southeasterly becoming Northeasterly and Northerly winds, freshening at times causing blowing dust and sand, with a speed of 20 – 30, reaching 42 km/hr.
+Wind: Light to moderate Southeasterly becoming Northeasterly winds, freshening at times day time causing some blowing dust, with a speed of 20 – 30, reaching 40 km/hr.